h0ngcha0/liuhongchao.github.io/_posts/2020-03-14-why-learn-crypto.md

 appreciation to the crypto space (primarily Bitcoin) over the years makes it much more than just a financial investment.
-As a technologist, it not only fascinates me on the technical side, but also serves as a forcing function for me to learn a little bit more about disciplines such as *politics*, *economics*, *finance* and *game theories*, etc. In restrospect, I feel this learning experience is very rewarding and a journey well worth taking.
+As a technologist, it not only fascinates me on the technical side, but also serves as a forcing function for me to learn a bit more about other disciplines such as *politics*, *economics*, *finance*, *philosophy* and *game theories*, etc. In restrospect, I feel this learning experience is very rewarding and a journey well worth taking.
 In this post, I will try to explain why.

-#### Technology
+#### Fascinating Technology

 Blockchain is fascinating from the technical perspective.
 It was invented to solve the [double spend